 Sneyking sees hope for the future of competitive Dota

-’s recent decision to retire the from its plans has sparked discussions and concerns within the community.
+’s recent decision to retire the battle pass from its plans has sparked discussions and concerns within the community.
 Many players were curious about the implications this would have on The International and the competitive Dota scene.
 While opinions remain divided, Tundra captain believes that this move could potentially breathe new life into the game beyond the scope of TI.

 Valve’s announcement to shift the focus of Dota updates to be more diverse and varied has been received with both optimism and skepticism.
 Sneyking, in an interview with Dot Esports, expressed mixed feelings about Valve’s decision.
 He acknowledges the potential benefits for regular Dota players by redirecting the focus away from The International and towards the rest of the competitive season.
 The prevailing sentiment in the Dota community has been that the only thing that truly matters in the game is performing well at TI.
 Sneyking suggests that emphasizing the results of the rest of the season could be healthy for the scene.

 The significance of The International has long been a topic of discussion among Dota enthusiasts.
 In 2021, the introduction of the Dota Pro Circuit’s regional system led to a decrease in prize pools for Majors and left the broader Dota scene lacking in third-party events.
-However, the landscape is gradually changing, with last year’s TI witnessing a decline in prize pool for the first time in ten years and an increase in non-DPC events.
+However, the landscape is gradually changing, with last year’s TI witnessing a decline in prize pool for the time in ten years and an increase in non-DPC events.
 This season, ESL launched its own Dota Pro Tour and integrated it with the $15 million Riyadh Masters tournament.

 Sneyking believes that a dwindling prize pool and reduced focus on TI can bring about positive changes for the Dota ecosystem.
 By diverting attention to other events, interest in these tournaments will be rekindled, and hopefully, Valve will allocate more support to the DPC Majors moving forward.
 Coupled with Valve’s commitment to patch and content diversity, this shift should provide a breath of fresh air to keep the game engaging throughout the year.